 Forests are the second largest land cover type in Bainbridge Township representing nearly 14.3% of the Township land.
-Forest land classification is also an aggregate grouping of three forest cover types: deciduous, evergreen, and mixed forest.
-Wetlands are the third largest class that is an aggregate grouping of woody wetlands and emergent herbaceous wetlands and account for 15.5% of the land.
-Developed low-intensity, developed open space, and medium-intensity NLCD classes, which comprised about 7.4% of the Township.
+Forest land classification is also an aggregate grouping of three forest cover types: Deciduous, Evergreen, and Mixed Forest.
+'Wetlands' are an aggregate grouping of Woody Wetlands and Emergent Herbaceous Wetlands and account for 12.6% of the land, the third largest class.
+Developed, Low-Intensity, Developed Open-Space, and Medium-Intensity NLCD classes comprised about 7.4% of the Township.
 The smallest percentage of land cover is barren land (0.04%) as shown in Table 3.1.